 7) Try Volunteering: This will obviously depend a lot on the amount of free time you have, and as always only apply to certain people, but volunteering can help you find a place you feel like you can fit in.
 Alternately, it might just be something that gives you an excuse to get out of bed and do something; giving your time to others may help you feel better about yourself.
 Having the responsibility that comes with volunteering may also help you reorient your goals, and give you a sense of self-worth.

-8) Use Online Support: Online communities such as Big White Wall or Elefriends can provide you with the social contact that helps many with depression, without the added stress of actively travelling somewhere, or through sidestepping possible social anxiety through face-to-face or phone contact.
+8) Use Online Support: Online communities such as Big White Wall and elefriends (since replaced by Side by Side) can provide you with the social contact that helps many with depression, without the added stress of actively travelling somewhere, or sidestepping possible social anxiety through face-to-face or phone contact.